soyabn9/fmcs-help-first/en/README.md

 ## How can I upload a world?

-To upload a world, drag the world folder from where it is located on your local files area to the server files area you see when using Filezilla.
+To upload a world, drag the world folder from where it is located on your local files area to the server files area you see when using FileZilla.
 A guide on how to get and use it is [here](en/#how-to-get-and-use-the-recommended-ftp-client.md).
 The last step is to choose the world to be used by renaming the world textbox under Service Information on the home page of the control panel to the world folder uploaded and then restart the server.
 A video on how to upload your world to your server is [here](https://youtu.be/OxsWxDtcXkg).

 ## How can I upload a plugin?